-Below you'll find answers to the questions to the most frequently asked questions using the feedback forms.
+Below you'll find answers to the most frequently asked questions during Phase 1.

 1. Why do we need a bicycle and pedestrian improvements on East Ave?
 Can the bicyclists and pedestrians, walk or bike somewhere else?